IFRS updates

 FRS 102 latest version and key changes

 The FRS 102 latest version was released in March 2024 by the UK Financial Reporting Council (FRC).
-This update represents the second periodic review since the standard’s introduction in 2013.
+These amendments are now effective from 1 January 2026, representing the second periodic review since the standard’s introduction in 2013.

 FRS 102 requirements overview